 - Room & board, if contracted with the university

 - Student loan refinancing, private student loans, personal loans

 - Fast and easy online application process

 - Up to $1,000 bonus when your loan closes

 Now that you know what NSLDS is all about, the next section will describe how to access your student loan information.

 Without the NSLDS, finding all of your outstanding federal student loans would be quite a chore.
 You’d have to pull your credit report and identify each loan.
 Then contact the specific servicer of that loan to get a balance.
-With the NSLDS, such tedious investigation isn’t necessary.
+With the NSLDS and MyAid, such tedious investigation isn’t necessary.

-You may have enrolled in the NSLDS when you first signed up for federal student loans.
-Even if you aren’t sure, you can log in by clicking “Financial Aid Review” from the homepage.
+You may have enrolled in an FSA ID when you first signed up for federal student loans.
+Even if you aren’t sure, you can log in by clicking “Log In” from the homepage.
 Try the login credential you may have created a few years back.
 If that doesn’t work, there are options if you forgot your username or password to help you gain access.

-Once your login credential is validated, agree to the NSLDS terms.
-After agreeing, you’ll be presented with a page showing all of your federal student loans.
+Once your login credential is validated, agree to the StudentAid terms.
+After agreeing, you’ll be presented with a dashboard showing all of your federal student loans and other federal student aid.
 Those with a zero balance in the “Outstanding Principal” column have been paid in full.
 Note that outstanding balances are not in real-time, so you won’t be viewing the most up-to-date information.